 Did it ever occur to you if you’re happy with what you already achieved?
-I mean, whether you’re working in a hospital or community, does it ever occurred to you if that is where your heartbeats?
+I mean, whether you’re working in a hospital or community, does it ever happened to you if that is where your heartbeats?

-Some of us choose our area of expertise because it pays well; others because of their colleagues; while a few of us who simply don’t figure it out yet.
+Some of us choose our area of expertise because it pays well; others because of their colleagues, while a few of us who simply don’t figure it out yet.

-As a school nurse in Qatar, you only work eight hours a day, five times a week with breaks in between the semesters.
+As a school nurse in Qatar, you only work eight hours a day, five times a week, with breaks in between the semesters.
 Easy?
-Maybe in terms of the schedule but when it comes to the work per se, let’s discuss how you literally be one (at most).
+Maybe in terms of the schedule, but when it comes to the work per se, let’s discuss how you literally be one (at most).
 My work covers children who are at least four to eleven years old.
 Every age group is intricate because they have needs that differ from each other.
 The needs of one may vary greatly or similarly from the other.
 However, as they say, if you always give your tender loving care, you can receive their cordial smiles while saying “thank you” for the care that you’ve given to them.
 That is what I considered as precious; it can literally lift your tiredness from work and gives you a boost for finishing the remaining time of the day.

 Now let’s try to compare a number of things from working in a hospital to school:

-In the hospital, we are prone to do some skills-related work (which also depends on what area you are assigned) like venipunctures, NGT placements, and feeding, etc. In school, your tasks are somehow simple: taking vital signs, making assessments (as always) and do interventions, informing parents if you need to give medicines and most of all perform first aid treatments if the need arises.
+In the hospital, we are prone to do some skills-related work (which also depends on what area you are assigned) like venipunctures, NGT placements, and feeding, etc. In school, your tasks are somehow simple: taking vital signs, making assessments (as always), and do interventions, informing parents if you need to give medicines, and, most of all, perform first aid treatments if the need arises.

-Your duties and responsibilities of being a school nurse doesn’t only include the students but also the staffs who are working in your department: administrative, teaching and non-teaching staffs.
+Your duties and responsibilities of being a school nurse doesn’t only include the students but also the staffs who are working in your department: administrative, teaching, and non-teaching staffs.
 Dealing with adults seemed to be easy since we can probably assess how they feel nor what they need.
 For students, you have to be more accommodating to their needs and have enough patience to deal with their problems (may it be true or not).
 Let’s admit it, they’re children and sometimes some of them just want to go home; it’s my duty to at least encourage them to finish the day (especially if they don’t have real problems at all) or to give them interventions that might help them thus preventing me from sending them home.

 Most of us will agree that working in a hospital is far different from any areas of nursing.
 I couldn’t argue with such since I experienced it myself.
 Nonetheless, working as a school nurse can bring you a different perspective to acknowledge our profession.

 So, am I happy being a school nurse?
-Am I pleased enough although it’s far different from working in a hospital?
+Am I pleased enough, although it’s far different from working in a hospital?
 My answer is still yes.
 I’m loving every bit of it and I feel lucky that I experience to be one.
 It gave me the same contentment back when I work as a staff nurse nor being a community nurse.
 I mean, whatever you choose at the end of the day, you will still have the great opportunity to serve people with the desired care that they need.
 That is the goodness of being a nurse.
-You’re not only confined to one area of expertise but rather, you have an endless choice for you to choose from.
+You’re not only confined to one area of expertise, but instead, you have an endless choice for you to choose from.

 If you’re someone who still doesn’t found your forte for being a nurse, relax, you still have many years ahead of you.
 Don’t rush just enjoy where you are.
 At some point, you will determine your place of happiness at the right moment where you needed it the most.
 By the time where you finally achieve it, you will tell God that it’s all worth the wait.

 Before I end this article, there may be some of you who would ask if I will advise you to become a school nurse as I did?
 Of course, you have to try it if you are given an opportunity.
 You will never know until you finally experience it on your own.
-Handling students is not easy just like when you’re teaching them.
+Handling students is not easy, just like when you’re teaching them.